AmirAli5/Machine-Learning/README.md

 In this repo, all about Machine Learning and I covered both Supervised and Unsupervised Learning Techniques with Practical Implementation.
 Everything from scratch and I solved a lot of different problems with different Machine Learning techniques either related to Healthcare, E-commerce, Sports, or Daily Business Issues.

-Click to see the complete documentation of this repository: https://drive.google.com/file/d/1deQBEKKWY__nUC1uI--UlsC-BRU7oS9B/view
+Click to see the complete documentation of this repository: <br>
+https://drive.google.com/file/d/1deQBEKKWY__nUC1uI--UlsC-BRU7oS9B/view